Three Floors of Fun!

 May I drop off my children at the museum?

 What galleries and experiences will be open and closed?

 What age range does the museum serve?

-Kids from 1 to 10 or even older will have fun in the all-new museum.
-We have 10 new exhibits that appeal to a variety of ages.
+Kids from 1 to 10 or even older have fun in the museum.
+We have hands-on exhibits that appeal to a variety of ages and interests.
 Most of the exhibits have something for everyone, but here’s a general guide:

 For older kids:

-- Super Awesome Adventures – Carpet skating, laser maze and green-screen climbing wall
+Shipwreck Adventures – Adventure play, laser maze and green-screen climbing wall